AlonAm/alonam.github.io/_drafts/anystatus.md

 tags: vsix, anystatus
 ---

-I've recently published a new Visual Studio extension.
+I've recently published a new Visual Studio extension called AnyStatus.
 Progress is going well, so I'd like to share some details, and get your feedback.

-## What?
+## What is it?

-AnyStatus extension adds monitoring capabilities to Visual Studio.
+AnyStatus extension adds basic monitoring capabilities to Visual Studio.

+With AnyStatus you can monitor HTTP servers, send Ping requests, check TCP ports, monitor GitHub Issues, monitor CI builds on Team Foundation Server, Jenkins, TeamCity, AppVeyor...and much more.
+All from within Visual Studio.

 ## Why?